Microsoft prepares to acquire Activision despite the FTC, according to new sources | Xbox One

 The same sources say that antitrust authorities in the United Kingdom and the European Union would have been seduced by Microsoft’s promises to give its rivals, including Sony and Nintendo, access to the Call of Duty franchise through contracts. officials.

-The approval of Europe and the United Kingdom would undermine the arguments of the FTC even though several voices have already been raised about the questionable arguments of the American entity.
+The approval of Europe and the United Kingdom would undermine the arguments of the FTC even though several voices have already been raised regarding the questionable arguments of the American entity.
 “They’re going to swallow this at the FTC,” said a source familiar with the matter.

 If granted European clearances, Microsoft intends to quickly close its merger with the “Call of Duty” maker at a price of $95 per share, the same source said.
-Last January, mICROSOFT attorney Beth Wilkinson told Administrative Judge D. Michael Chappell that if a resolution was not reached with the FTC, the agreement would be pursued and concluded after a resolution had been reached in all cases. current courts.
+Last January, mICROSOFT attorney Beth Wilkinson told Administrative Judge D. Michael Chappell that if a resolution was not reached with the FTC, the agreement would be pursued and concluded following a resolution had been reached in all cases. current courts.

 1682457480